 Rowe escapes from the sanatorium, with a nurse turning a blind eye, and gets a train to London, where he goes to the police to confess to the murder, though he doesn’t remember it very well…

 The police [blackout]tell him that the man who Rowe thought murdered isn’t dead.
-It was a trick to prevent him going to the police.[/blackout]
+It was a trick to prevent him from going to the police.[/blackout]

 The police also tell Rowe that [blackout]the cake had a microfilm of secret plans hidden in it.
-They take him to a tailor’s shop where he identifies the supposedly dead man, who is part of the spy-ring.
+They take him to a tailor’s shop where he identifies the supposedly dead man, who’s part of the spy-ring.
 Before they can question him, the man makes a phone call and then kills himself.[/blackout]

 Rowe goes with the police [blackout]to arrest the fortune-teller and then to the sanatorium that Rowe escaped from, where almost everyone is dead.[/blackout]